mrocklin/blog/_posts/work/2016-09-22-cluster-deployments.md

 2. Individual cluster deployments are highly configurable.
 Dask needs to get out of the way quickly and let existing technologies configure themselves.

 This post talks about some of these issues.
-It does not contain a solution.
+It does not contain a definitive solution.

 Example: Kubernetes